-Conversation Mode allows each participant to talk and listen during a conference call.
+Conversation mode allows each participant to talk and listen during a call.
 Although Conversation Mode is the default setting, the host can mute or unmute participants anytime during a conference call.

 An Email Invite is the electronic communication the host sends to request attendance on a conference call.

-Simply hang up your telephone to End a Conference Call.
+Simply hang up your telephone to end a conference.
 (If the host enables Conference Call Continuation, the call will end when the last caller hangs up.)

-A Guest Speaker is an additional presenter on a conference call.
-After connecting to a conference call, Guest Speakers must enter a special five-digit code provided by the host.
+A guest speaker is an additional presenter on a conference call.
+After connecting to a call, guest speakers must enter a special five-digit code provided by the host.
 Guest Speakers are not muted when the host enables the Mute All feature.